lubuntu-team/manual/source/index.rst

 Thank you for choosing to use Lubuntu, and we hope that you have a good experience!

-:Authors: Simon Quigley, Brendan Perrine
+:Authors: Simon Quigley, Brendan Perrine, Jacob Kim
 :Translators: Marcin Mikołajczak